shivangidas/Theorems/CentralLimitTheorem.md

 # Central Limit Theorem

-The sum or average over any distribution ends up being a normal distribution, also called Gaussian distribution.
+The distribution of the sum or average of a large number of iid variables ends up being a normal distribution, also called Gaussian distribution.
 We are talking about the famous Bell-curve.